 Mulligan also recommends connecting online via video chats or calling or texting others.

 But most of all, she recommends volunteering to help someone else, such as an elderly neighbour or relative.

 "Turn your social needs toward altruism and community care and mutual aid," she said, " and you're going to feel really good and you're going to be helping."

 Will governments and individuals need to tighten social distancing strategies further?

-Hoption Cann said he does see a tightening of regulations as recommendations change.
+As of mid-March, Hoption Cann said he was seeing a tightening of regulations as recommendations change.